iabdullah215/Assembly-Code-Dump/README.md

 # Assembly Code Dump
-Here some of the assembly scripts I wrote...
+Here are some of the assembly scripts I wrote...

 ## HOW TO RUN THESE SCRIPTS: